Feugmo/feugmo.github.io/_pages/positions.md

 # Current Positions
  to travel between the universities and NRC-Mississauga for various research activities.

-## 1-2 Graduate Studies  starting in Sep 2023 and onwards:
+## 1-2 Graduate Studies : Computational Chemistry/Materials science and  Machine Learning starting in Sep 2023 and onwards:

-1-2  Graduate positions in  Computational Chemistry/Materials science and  Machine Learning  in my group

-- **Project 1:**  Novel electrochemical technologies for CO2 capture both from flue gas and air
+### **Project 1:**  Novel electrochemical technologies for CO2 capture both from flue gas and air

 Are you an aspiring student with knowledge of organic synthesis and looking for postgraduate studies on gaining the knowledge of AI machine learning and electrochemistry, developing the skills for materials synthesis, and tackling the issues related to the climate change?
 A Master student position is available at Feugmo’s research group  to work on an exciting project in collaboration with National Research Council of Canada (NRC) at Mississauga Ontario.
 To reach the net zero target by the year of 2050, we focus on develop the novel electrochemical technologies for CO2 capture both from flue gas and air.
 The project focuses on DFT calculation as the guidance to discover promising materials for the direct air capture, synthesizing the promising redox molecules and testing their performance for direct air capture.